Hemorrhagic infarct

-A hemorrhagic infarct is determined when hemorrhage is present around an area of infarction.
-Simply stated, an infarction is an area of dead tissue or necrosis.
+A hemorrhagic infarct is determined when hemorrhage is present around an area of infarction (an area of dead tissue or necrosis).
 When blood escapes outside of the vessel (extravasation) and re-perfuses back into the tissue surrounding the infarction, the infarction is then termed a hemorrhagic infarct (infarction).
 Hemorrhagic infarcts can occur in any region of the body, such as the head, trunk and abdomen-pelvic regions, typically arising from their arterial blood supply being interrupted by a blockage or compression of an artery.

 Causes

 Infarcts typically occur due to one of two reasons.
 One is due to hypoxia or a lack of oxygen to tissue.
 The other cause is ischemia, which occurs when there is a lack of blood flow to the tissues.
 Ischemia is more serious and can be caused by several factors.
 These factors include atherosclerosis, thrombus, embolism, trauma to vessels, neoplasms, cytomegalovirus, encapsulation or external compression of a vessel, or if a vessel becomes twisted, such as in torsion.